Star Trek actor Kenneth Mitchell dies aged 49 | Entertainment - ExBulletin

 Mitchell was diagnosed with ALS in 2018 and began using a wheelchair in 2019.

-His family explained that the late actor – who played Carol Danvers' father in “Captain Marvel” – was “grateful for the enormous amount of love and endless support he received” in recent years.
+His family explained that the late actor – who played Carol Danvers' father on “Captain Marvel” – was “grateful for the enormous amount of love and endless support he received” in recent years.

 They said: “For five and a half years, Ken faced a series of horrific ALS-related challenges.
 And in true Ken fashion, he managed to rise above each one with grace and commitment to living a full and joyful life in every moment.